 9. Utilize Free Money

-Free money might sound too good to be true, but opportunities do exist.
+It might sound too good to be true, but opportunities do exist.
 If your employer offers a retirement account match through a 401(k) or similar program, it’s essentially free money added to your retirement savings.
-Tax refunds, cash back from credit card companies, or sign-up bonuses are other examples of free money that you can divert to your savings or investments.
+Tax refunds, cash back from credit card companies, or sign-up bonuses are other examples of income that you can divert to your savings or investments.

 10. Take Advantage of Employer Benefits